Citation, DOI, disclosures and article data

 For instance, imagine you want to evaluate the size of the pancreatic duct after administering secretin.
 You think secretin will increase the size of the pancreatic duct.
 Pathologic data is your gold standard and using this technique, it's been shown that an average adult patient has a mean size duct (μ) with a standard deviation (σ).
 Now you give a sample population a bolus of secretin and start counting...

 The mean size of the pancreatic duct from the post-secretin experimental population (X) is greater than expected from the path data... but is this a real effect or is this just due to chance?

-If we set the p-value to 0.05, then we know we have only a 5% chance of making a type I error (α)... the error of saying that the increase in size of the pancreatic duct is a real effect, when it really isn't.
+If we set the p-value to 0.05, then we know we have only a 5% chance of making a type I error (α)... the error of saying that the increase in size of the pancreatic duct is a real effect, when it really is not.
 Although not strictly identical, radiologists might find it useful to think of type I errors as false positives.

 If our study does not show that the increase is significant to the 0.05 level, then we cannot believe that secretin made a difference, but we run the risk of a type II error (β)... the error of saying that there is no difference when there really is.
 Again, although not strictly identical, radiologists might find it useful to think of type II errors as false negatives.